Email: email@example.comTelephone: +44 20 7882 6137Room Number: GC412Office Hours: Tuesday 3-5pm

-Research keywords: Econometrics and Quantitative Methods, Financial Economics
+Research keywords: Econometrics and Quantitative Methods, Financial Economics.

-Download CV: Natalia Bailey [37KB]
+Download CV: Natalia Bailey [PDF 40KB]

 Cross-sectional dependence: Factor and Spatial models with applications to Finance and Macroeconomics.

 Natalia Bailey is a lecturer at Queen Mary, University of London and specializes in econometrics and quantitative methods.